aabdurrouf/piXedfit/docs/source/index.rst

 Citation
 --------
 If you use this code for your research, please reference `Abdurro'uf et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021ApJS..254...15A/abstract>`_.
+If you use the pixel binning module (:mod:`piXedfit_bin`), please also reference `Abdurro'uf & Akiyama (2017) <https://ui.adsabs.harvard.edu/abs/2017MNRAS.469.2806A/abstract>`_.

 Reference